 But how many of our colleagues are more than just someone to share a cubicle wall with?
-According to a new study by Olivet Nazarene University, only 15-percent of our coworkers are considered to be “real friends.”
+According to a new study by Olivet Nazarene University, only 15-percent of our coworkers are considered “real friends.”

 The study surveyed 3,000 Americans across 21 industries to see which ones have the widest and smallest friend groups, how most people classify their colleagues, and what people feel comfortable discussing with their coworkers.

-The majority of survey respondents reported feeling satisfied with the number of friends at work, with only 20-percent saying they didn’t have enough and four-percent saying they had too many.
+The majority of survey respondents reported feeling satisfied with the number of friends at work, with only 20-percent saying they didn’t have enough and four percent saying they had too many.

 According to the study, 58-percent of people say they discuss their love lives with their colleagues.
-Just over half (53-percent) discuss health issues, 64-percent say they discuss conflicts with coworkers, and a third (33-percent) discuss financial issues.
+Just over half (53-percent) discuss health issues, 64-percent say they discuss conflicts with coworkers, and a third (33-percent) discuss financial matters.

 The topic of income is not as taboo as people might think.
 The majority of workers (68-percent) say they talk to their coworkers about how much they make.